chaoss/wg-dei/focus-areas/project-and-community/project-burnout.md

   * Emotionally drained

 _This question is currently phrased broadly to identify a) if contributions will increase or decrease and b) why the changes will occur.
 The Working Group should discuss what the goals are.
 Then we can operationalize and provide sample questions.
-In other words, we can just look at plans to decrease contributions based on increased committments._
+In other words, we can just look at plans to decrease contributions based on increased commitments._

 * In the next six months, how likely are you to increase or decrease the time you contribute to the project for the following reasons: (Very likely to increase; Somewhat likely to increase; Neutral—no change; Somewhat likely to decrease; Very likely to decrease; Don’t know)